The Pioneers (1916 film): Production

+Barrett bought the rights to the novel while in England.

 The film was shot in early 1915 near Gosford and in a studio owned by Franklyn Barrett.

 Rock Phillips of J. C. Williamson Ltd wrote that the film ushered a new level of professionalism in Australian filmmaking:

 The local productions, to date, with the exceptions of, say, half a dozen, have been absolutely ruined by - inferior acting, being badly cast and carelessly dressed.
 That is only what can be expected when those in charge of the financial part of the business, pay so little for services rendered, there being no inducement for the best class of 'pro' to enter this business.
 When they offer the capable artist a fair salary commensurate with his or her ability, then, and not till then, will Australian-made pictures hold their own with the best on the other side...
 The director of tho latest Australian venture in the Movie business has recognised the above, in filming...
 The Pioneers...
 Besides getting together a company of well-known players' he is paying them top salaries.
 Expense is a secondary consideration, the goal aimed at being an evenly and well acted story.